It wasn't supposed to be like this.

 Technology is infrastructure.
 It should be free like libraries are free.
 Like water should be free.
 Like knowledge has always been free.

-We're building our little corner of the internet as well as a community that we actually want to live in.
+We're building our little corner of the internet, as a community that we actually want to live in.

 Want to know when we're meeting up or what we're working on?
 Drop your email and we'll keep you posted.